Breast Ultrasound Scan

-Breast lumps are very common and ultrasound scan is regurarly being used to evaluate these lumps.
-Ultrasound scan of the breast uses sound waves to produce pictures of the internal structures of the breast.
+Private breast ultrasound scan - Breast lumps are very common and the breast ultrasound scan is the easiest and fastest way to evaluate these lumps.
+Ultrasound of the breast uses sound waves to produce pictures of the internal structures of the breast.
 It is primarily used to help diagnose breast lumps or other abnormalities your doctor may have found during a physical exam, mammogram or breast MRI.
 Ultrasound scans are safe, noninvasive and do not use ionizing radiation.

-What is the purpose of this breast scan?
+What is the purpose of this breast ultrasound scan?

 Reasons for having a private breast ultrasound scan: